lachm99/lachm99.github.io/e-portfolio/standard-1.md

 The use of this tool contributes to focus area 1.2, displaying a knowledge of the way students retain understanding.

 <details><summary>Interactive Example</summary>
-{% include frame-container.html src="https://bossmaths.com/rr2/" cap="[BossMaths](https://bossmaths.com/rr/) Customisable Retrieval Roulette" %}
+{% include frame-container.html src="https://bossmaths.com/rr2/" cap="[BossMaths](https://bossmaths.com/rr/) customisable retrieval roulette" %}
 </details>

 Roulettes like the above align with focus area 1.5, since the difficulty of some or all of the retrieval activities can be configured to increase complexity and challenge.